Hiring the Best Employee May Be Against Company Policy

 Minimize Risk with Selection and Vetting

-By hiring former felons through The Job Post, the job of selection and vetting is done on our end.
-We want to send the best employee for your opening, whether that person is from our former felon pool or not.
-Often there’s a great job fit in the former felon pool, but the company policy requires a 7-year waiting period before hiring former felons.
-Yet through thorough pre-selection and vetting, as well as temp to hire, it actually minimizes your risk.
+When hiring former felons, the job of selection and vetting is even more important.
+The right employment agency could be a good source to send the best employee for your opening, whether that person is from their former felon pool or not.
+Often there’s a great job fit in the former felon pool.
+Thorough pre-selection and vetting, as well as temp-to-hire, it minimizes your risk.

 Give ‘em a Chance – Become a Felon-Friendly Employer